HIDGlobalDocs/style-guide/docs/a-to-z/u/unavailable.md

 Most of the time, talk about the actions that customers should take rather than describing UI.

-When you must discuss UI, use *not available* or *isn’t available* instead of *unavailable, disabled,* or *grayed* to describe commands and options that are in an unusable state.
+When you must discuss UI, use *not available* or *isn’t available* instead of *unavailable, disabled*, or *grayed* to describe commands and options that are in an unusable state.
 Use *appears dimmed* if you must describe their appearance.
 It’s OK to use *unavailable* to describe an outage or a service that isn’t offered to certain customers.

 ## Examples